Get to Know McCormick Motors

 Kim started at McCormick Motors August 2018.
 In May of 2019, Kim moved to our parts department as a Parts Consultant.

-Elmer started in 2013 as driver and works for the parts department as driver.
-Elmer delivers parts to various customers throughout the area.
+Elmer started in 2013 as driver and works for the parts department.
+Elmer delivers parts to various customers and companies throughout the area.

 Body Shop Staff